 Ashish Shrestha, a Portland resident who works closely with homeless populations in conjunction with nonprofit organizations, said that his outreach team told him that 172 CTOs from the shelter at an October City Council meeting.

-The city denied that figure in a comment to the BDN in late October but did not give a precise number.
+The city denied that figure in a comment to the BDN in late October.
+After publication, a spokesperson said the number of active CTOs as of November 1 was roughly 138.

 Multiple case workers also report that some people have expired CTOs, but are afraid to get them again under the shelter’s quick trigger.
 So many of those people are back on the streets.